helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

     16        59
     ```
 ```
-## Random challenges and lessons
+## Random tips and lessons
 - Pay attention to use the correct prompt formatting needed for the respective model.
 In my case, Llama2 needed that the user input in a chat history be wrapped with `[INST]...[/INST]` tags:
 ```python
 if dict_message["role"] == "user":
     string_dialogue += "[INST] " + dict_message["content"] + " [/INST]\n"
 ```
 - Leave out large documents in the vector store: In the beginning, I also stored chunks AND entire notes in the vector store.
 The Obsidian tool sends all similar documents retrieved to the LLM, with entire notes quickly exceeding the input token limit of 4096.
-In addition it just causes unneccessary additional costs.
+In addition, it just causes unneccessary additional costs.
 - I couldn't figure out how to apply compression to the result of search tools like SerpAPI (I guess this will apply to other search tools as well).
 I switched to using Tavily, which has been optimized for usage with LLMs.
 As far as I can see the search results are already processed internally by their own LLM.
-I saw that you can actually apply contextual compression but only if you use `TavilySearchAPIRetriever` - so the retriever version of the tavily-wrapper.
+I saw that you can actually apply contextual compression but only if you use `TavilySearchAPIRetriever` - so the retriever version of the Tavily-wrapper.
 - When a query triggers the wrong tool, the agent can continue forever.
 A simple safeguard to cap the max number of iterations, is to use `max_iterations` when setting up the `AgentExecutor`.
 - And why on earth does Llama2 sometimes continue in the background with the question "What is the meaning of life"?
 Well, turns out that when you simply enter a space " " in the query field and hit enter, the agent jumps into a new chain with exactly this question in mind.
 I'm not going down this rabbit hole today - I'll fix that on some other day ;)
 - `llama-2-70b-chat` just cannot code at all.
-For coding tasks I switched to `codellama-34b-instruct`.
+For coding tasks, I switched to `codellama-34b-instruct`.
 A strange habit of codellama is that it goes on with random questions like "What is the mean of the first row?", "What is the standard deviation of the second column?", or "What is the median of the third row".
 Another issue for another day.
 - You might have noticed that I instructed the assistant to formulate a response immediately after using a tool, essentially preventing it from going from one tool to another.
-I did this because I noticed that it was forgetting the original system prompt, not sticking to the required output formatting, and also exceeding the token limit.
-There must be a way to limit what the agent stores in agent_scratchpad, but that is another point on my todo-list.
+I did this because I noticed that it was forgetting the original system prompt, not sticking to the required output formatting, AND exceeding the token limit.
+There must be a way to limit what the agent stores in agent_scratchpad, but that is another point on my Todo-list.
-- Last but not least: Watch your costs!
+- Finally: Watch your costs!
 It's not a lot, but it quickly adds up when your dear assistant goes on pondering the question "What is the meaning of life?".
   - $0.15 for the query to summarize an Obsidian note.
 I was using `llama-2-70b-chat` (at that time the largest Llama2 on replicate).
   - $0.08 for a web search.
   - $0.17 for the small python task.